pauldowman/balisong/README.md

 To do
 -----

+* Performance!
+Right now it is SLOOOOOW.
+  * GitModel needs query support.
+  * object caching, HTTP caching.
 * Documentation
 * A simple but nice-looking default design
   * HTML 5
 * Atom feed
 * Comment support
 * Search for TODO in the code and Cucumber features tagged with @wip
-* Performance: object caching, HTTP caching, GitModel needs query support